yash-git-dev/skill-test/Readme.md

   - Integrate Web3 wallet connection in frontend
   - Add certificate management in admin panel
   - Implement IPFS for certificate metadata storage

+### **Problem 4: Golang Developer Challenge**
+**Build PDF Report Generation Microservice via API Integration**
+- **Objective**: Create a standalone microservice in Go to generate PDF reports for students by consuming the existing Node.js backend API.
+- **Location**: A new `go-service/` directory at the root of the project.
+- **Description**: This service will connect to the existing Node.js backend's `/api/v1/students/:id` endpoint to fetch student data, and then use the returned JSON to generate a downloadable PDF report.
+- **Skills Tested**: Golang, REST API consumption, JSON parsing, file generation, microservice integration.
+- **Requirements**:
+  - Create a new endpoint `GET /api/v1/students/:id/report` in the Go service.
+  - The Go service must not connect directly to the database; it must fetch data from the Node.js API.
+  - The developer **must** have the PostgreSQL database and the Node.js backend running to complete this task.

+### **Problem 5: DevOps Engineer Challenge**
+**Containerize the Full Application Stack**
+- **Objective**: Create a multi-container setup to run the entire application stack (Frontend, Backend, Database) using Docker and Docker Compose.
+- **Location**: `Dockerfile` in the `frontend` and `backend` directories, and a `docker-compose.yml` file at the project root.
+- **Description**: The goal is to make the entire development environment reproducible and easy to launch with a single command.
+The candidate must ensure all services can communicate with each other inside the Docker network.
+- **Skills Tested**: Docker, Docker Compose, container networking, database seeding in a container, environment variable management.
+- **Requirements**:
+  - Write a `Dockerfile` for the `frontend` service.
+  - Write a `Dockerfile` for the `backend` service.
+  - Create a `docker-compose.yml` at the root to define and link the `frontend`, `backend`, and `postgres` services.
+  - The `postgres` service must be automatically seeded with the data from the `seed_db/` directory on its first run.
+  - The entire application should be launchable with `docker-compose up`.

 ## 🛠️ Technology Stack